chuangcaleb/obsidian-caleb-public/Film Reviews/Disney's Raya – Cultural Review.md

 - Chief Benja's gem-embedded chain-whip-sword [kris/keris](https://en.wikipedia.org/wiki/Kris)/[kalis](https://en.wikipedia.org/wiki/Kalis) for Heart
 - Naamari's dragon pendant for Fang, embedded on top of Virana's (Naamari's mom) scepter (perhaps like a [trishula](https://en.wikipedia.org/wiki/Trishula)?)
 Whose tip can be unattached and become a [tekpi/chabang](https://en.wikipedia.org/wiki/Tekpi)?
 - I was today years old when I learnt the [karambit](https://en.wikipedia.org/wiki/Karambit) is a SEA thing.
 It's literally a Talon.
 Perfect for close-quarters swindling thieves.
-- A gem-tipped bamboo spear for Spine, magically unbreakable—bamboo is literally used in [tongkat/toya/lembing silat](https://www.youtube.com/watch?v=mVDpbVJ8rBU)
+- A gem-tipped bamboo spear for Spine, magically unbreakable—bamboo is literally used in [sillat tongkat/toya/lembing silat](https://www.youtube.com/watch?v=mVDpbVJ8rBU)
-- Tail's the most underdeveloped story-wise, so they could have anything, <rehttps://en.wikipedia.org/wiki/Celuritally>.
+- Tail's the most underdeveloped story-wise, so they could have anything.
 But look at this beautiful [kujang](https://en.wikipedia.org/wiki/Kujang_(weapon)).
 Though if Tail's main industry were to be agriculture, the [celurit/sabit](https://en.wikipedia.org/wiki/Celurit) is another culturally-beautiful weapon/tool.

 Then, as each member of the gang use a Gem Piece to fight off the Druun, they can actually incorporate expert combat skills and unique fighting styles.